1. Home

 Preservation

-Despite this, the legacy of the Hudson type endures, as several models have been meticulously preserved.
+Despite this, their legacy endures, as several models have been meticulously preserved.
 Notably, most of the preserved U.S. Hudsons were originally operated by the Chicago, Burlington & Quincy, along with several from Canadian railroads.

 One particularly prominent preserved specimen is the C&O #490.
 This entirely streamlined locomotive is celebrated for its role in pulling some of the railroad's most renowned passenger trains, including the celebrated George Washington.
 Its preservation allows both enthusiasts and historians to appreciate its contribution to the golden era of American rail travel.